-It usually takes a few weeks for your crown to be designed, built, and sent back to Monarch Dental Arts.
-Once it arrives, you’ll come back for your final appointment.
+It usually takes a few weeks for your crown to be designed, built, and sent back to your dentist in Rancho Mission Viejo, CA. Once it arrives, you’ll come back for your final appointment.
 Dr. Anna will remove your temporary crown, prepare your tooth, then check the fit of your permanent crown.
 If it looks perfect, she will attach it to your tooth using powerful dental cement.
 Then, you're done!
 You’ll be sent home to enjoy your new tooth.

 Lab-made crowns are manufactured by experienced technicians at dental labs that specialize in building dental prostheses.
 Your dentist will take impressions, scans, and photos of your teeth, which will be sent directly to the lab.

-Using an advanced manufacturing process, your crowns will be built out of durable ceramic and porcelain and sent back to your dentist for the final fitting and placement.
+Using an advanced manufacturing process, your crowns will be built out of durable ceramic and porcelain and sent back to your Rancho Mission Viejo dentist for the final fitting and placement.
 Lab-made crowns look and feel very natural, and are usually the most long-lasting and durable type of crown.